nokotamustang/OpenGL_and_Vulkan_3D/README.md

 # ModernGL and OpenGL API graphics rendering

 ![Screenshots](./screenshots/mgl.png)
-_An open exploration of modern 3D GPU API rendering in ModernGL and OpenGL - Dr. Charles Mallah._
+_An open exploration of modern 3D GPU API rendering in ModernGL and OpenGL. - Dr. Charles Mallah._

 The sections in this readme are divided into demo areas like this: